harness/ff-erlang-server-sdk/README.md

 ## Intro

+[Harness](https://www.harness.io/) is a feature management platform that helps teams to build better software and to test features quicker.

 Use this README to get started with our Feature Flags (FF) SDK for Erlang.
 This guide outlines the basics of getting started with the SDK and provides a full code sample for you to try out.
-This sample doesn’t include configuration options, for in depth steps and configuring the SDK, for example, disabling streaming or using our Relay Proxy, see the
+This sample doesn’t include configuration options.
+For in depth steps and configuring the SDK, e.g. disabling streaming or using our Relay Proxy, see the
 [Erlang SDK Reference](https://ngdocs.harness.io/article/hwoxb6x2oe-Erlang-sdk-reference).